VeryGoodOpenSource/very_good_cli/README.md

           [true]     Enable anonymous usage statistics

 Available commands:
   create     very_good create <output directory>
-           Creates a new very good flutter project in the specified directory.
+             Creates a new very good project in the specified directory. packages   Command for managing packages.

 Run "very_good help <command>" for more information about a command.
 ```